Clarabell the Clown: Final words

-Throughout the entire series run, Clarabell had no lines of dialogue.
-He often pantomimed, using hand gestures and facial expressions which were understood (and translated to the audience) by Buffalo Bob and the cast.
+Throughout the entire series run, Clarabell never spoke, only pantomimed using hand gestures and facial expressions which were understood (and translated to the audience) by Buffalo Bob and the cast.
 Clarabell's only means of audible communication was a small toy horn he always carried.
 But during the series finale which aired on September 24, 1960, Clarabell repeatedly pantomimed he had a very big surprise for the viewers.
-Throughout the special hour-long episode, the rest of the cast tried to guess Clarabell's surprise, but only Mayor Phineas T. Bluster found out, having been told by Clarabell himself as an act of kindness, but then being sworn to secrecy.
+Throughout the special hour-long episode, the rest of the cast tried unsuccessfully to guess Clarabell's surprise; only Mayor Phineas T. Bluster found out, having been told by Clarabell himself as an act of kindness, but then being sworn to secrecy.